-At RWA, We view Islam as a practical way of life, implementing its guidance and principles in our daily life.
-Our Islamic studies curriculum is based on the syllabus provided by the UAE Ministry of Education for both Arab and non-Arab speakers from grades 1-12 and it is integrated into the PYP curriculum.
-It develops and trains individuals in various aspects, helps them to grow and become productive members of the society.
+At RWA, Islamic studies are offered to all Muslim students from KG2 upwards.
+We view Islam as a practical way of life, implementing its guidance and principles in our daily life.
+Our Islamic Studies curriculum is based on the syllabus provided by the UAE Ministry of Education for both Arab (Islamic A) and non-Arab (Islamic B) speakers from grades 1-12 and it is integrated into the PYP curriculum.
+The aim of Islamic Studies at RWA is to develop the students' knowledge in various aspects of Islam, helping them to grow and become productive members of the society.
 It is a long and comprehensive process that develops the individual's spiritual, moral and social side which in return produces qualified leaders.